 The moratorium ordinances also significantly restrict the transfer of existing liquor establishments to new owners.
 Presently, there are six limited exceptions in the liquor ordinance that permit existing locations in a moratorium to legally be transferred.
 The following transfers are permitted:

 If the above exceptions do not apply to you, the transfer of a license may only be approved if the local alderman introduces an ordinance to lift the moratorium.
-Please see a case manager for petition forms and specific details.
+Please see a business consultant for petition forms and specific details.

 Proximity to Churches, Schools, Homes for the Aged